Student-centric advice and objective recommendations

 Sophomore year of high school is very much a transition year for students.
 You are probably feeling more comfortable in school, but you are still a year away from having to worry about testing and the college admissions process.
 With this said, it is not too early to begin to think about paying for your college education.
-Luckily, there are some great scholarships for high school sophomores to apply for!
+Luckily, there are some great scholarships for the class of 2025 to apply for!

 Jump ahead to: